euroscipy/euroscipy_proceedings/papers/vladimir_lukes/liver_model.rst

 The multicompartment approach allows to respect the different characteristic features of perfusion hierarchies present in the tissue parenchyma.
-Each compartment is associated with a permeability tensor that somehow reflects the vascular structure (vessel size and orientation) at a given hierarchy level.
+Each compartment is associated with a permeability tensor that reflects the vascular structure (vessel size and orientation) at a given hierarchy level.
 The fluid exchange between different compartments is driven by a coupling coefficient.

 Blood flow in vascular trees
 ============================

-We assume that the simple "1D" flow model gives sufficient accuracy in the context of our simulations.
-The main advantage of the "1D" model is the minimal computational cost compared to a full "3D" flow simulation which obviously would give more realistic results.
-A detailed study of "3D" and "1D" flow models can be found in [JBRV14]_.
+We assume that the simple 1D flow model gives sufficient accuracy in the context of our simulations.
+The main advantage of the 1D model is the minimal computational cost compared to a full 3D flow simulation which obviously would give more realistic results.
+A detailed study of 3D and 1D flow models can be found in [JBRV14]_.

 The mathematical model of the flow in the branching tree can be described by the mass conservation and Bernoulli equations: